TAXES

 The Massachusetts OBRA mandatory retirement account contribution is Massachusetts' alternative to federal Social Security tax.

-In the summers, all domestic grad workers (and international grad workers living in the US for more than 5 years) are considered "part-time, seasonal (less than 1 year contract), or temporary (non-benefited) employees" and therefore in MA MUST contribute to an OBRA mandatory retirement account (the MA SMART 457 Plan) from their pre-tax income.
+In the summers, all domestic grad workers (and international grad workers living in the US for more than 5 years) are considered part-time, seasonal (less than 1 year contract), or temporary (non-benefited) employees and therefore MUST contribute to a MA OBRA mandatory retirement account (the MA SMART 457 Plan) from their pre-tax income.
 For more info on the MA SMART 457 plan, visit Empower's OBRA webpage.

 You can create and log into your OBRA account from Empower's MA Deferred Compensation Smart Plan webpage.

-The cost of OBRA contributions is 7.5% of a student employee's pre-taxed income.
-Additionally, there is a $12.00 annual fee for their account to be maintained.
-This account cannot be rolled over to any other retirement account, and students cannot remove the funds until they have "separated" (graduated, withdrawn, or taken a leave of absence) from the university.
-Note that OBRA contributions do not count toward Social Security benefit credits (which are needed when filing for disability benefits, such as for Long COVID disability).
+The cost of OBRA contributions is 7.5% of your pre-taxed income.
+Additionally, there is a $12.00 annual fee for your account to be maintained.
+This account cannot be rolled over to any other retirement account, and you cannot remove the funds until you have "separated" (graduated, withdrawn, or taken a leave of absence) from the university.
+Also note that these OBRA contributions do not count toward Social Security benefit credits (which are needed when filing for disability benefits, such as for Long COVID).

 All students can get their OBRA contributions back (if they request it!!) after separating from the university.
-Students must first get an End of Term Date (the date they will be separating from UMassD) on their academic record, then access their OBRA account online to request the refund.
-However, it can't be direct deposited into an overseas account (such as for international students), it must be a domestic bank account OR they will mail a check to the mailing address on file.
-If the address is out of date or the check cannot be direct deposited to a domestic bank account, the OBRA refund will never reach the student!
+Students must first be assigned an End of Term Date (the date they will be separating from UMassD) on their academic record, then access their OBRA account online to request the refund.
+However, the refund can't be direct deposited into an overseas account (such as for international students); it must be a domestic bank account OR they will mail a check to the mailing address on file.
+If the mailing address is out of date or the check cannot be direct deposited to a domestic bank account, the OBRA refund will not reach the student!
 If the student can't be contacted after 1 year, their money goes to the state of MA.

 SOCIAL SECURITY TAX